JWT Service Plugin

 Most enterprise features can be used in a trial mode for a limited time.
 Feel free to use enterprise features for development and testing purposes.

-The JWT Service Plugin allows you to create and issue short-lived JSON Web
+The JWT Service Plugin allows you to create and issue short-lived JSON Web Tokens (JWTs) within your Zuplo API.
+This plugin is useful for scenarios where you need to issue tokens for authentication, authorization, or other purposes.

-The plugin essentially turns your Zuplo API into it's own identity provider that
+The plugin essentially turns your Zuplo API into its own identity provider that

 can issue JWTs.
 Your Zuplo API will also serve the standard

-/.well-known/openid-configuration endpoint and associated JWKs endpoint which
+/.well-known/openid-configuration endpoint and associated JWKS endpoint which

 can be used by clients to discover the public keys used to verify the JWTs